 All you have to do then is work these skills into your resume.
 You also have to aim to match the number of times a specific skill is mentioned in the job description.

-In the image above, “business development” appears three times in the job description.
+In the image above, “practice management” appears three times in the job description.
 This means that it should also be mentioned at least three times in your resume.
+Not only will the resume scanner show you what your resume needs, but also things to not include on your resume, like using your exact address on your resume.

 4. Include volunteer work, certifications, and other relevant activities